Gutzwiller approximation approach to the SU(4) $t$-$J$ model: The model and the renormalization factors

 \section{The model and the renormalization factors}

-As said in the introduction, our starting point is a two-orbital Hubbard model on the honeycomb lattice.
+As introduced above, our starting point is a two-orbital Hubbard model on the honeycomb lattice.
 The SU(4) Hubbard model with four flavors of single-electron states on each site:

 where $\langle i,j\rangle$ represents the nearest-neighbor sites pair and $\hat{n}_{j,\alpha}=c^{\dagger}_{j,\alpha}c_{j,\alpha}$.
-Let's consider the limit of strong correlation of the SU(4) Hubbard model, i.e. $U\gg t$, with lightly doping hole from integer filling number $\nu_{0}=$ 1, 2 or 3 (i.e. $\nu_{0}$ electrons on each site) and follow the procedure of the perturbation theory with the trick of Fierz identity\cite{IgorF.Herbut,LucileSavary,CenkeXu}.
-Then we obtain the SU(4) $t$-$J$ model\cite{CenkeXu}:
+Let's consider the limit of strong correlation of the SU(4) Hubbard model, i.e., $U\gg t$, with lightly hole doping away from integer filling number $\nu_{0}=$ 1, 2 or 3 (i.e., the number of electrons on each site is $\nu_{0}$) and follow the procedure of the perturbation theory with the trick of Fierz identity \cite{IgorF.Herbut,LucileSavary,CenkeXu}.
+Then we obtain the SU(4) $t$-$J$ model \cite{CenkeXu}:

-and its wavefunction $|\Psi\rangle=P_{G}|\Psi_{0}\rangle$, where $J=t^{2}/4U$, $\hat{T}_{i}^{a}=\sum_{\alpha\beta}c_{i, \alpha}^{\dagger} \Gamma_{\alpha \beta}^{a} c_{i, \beta}$, $\Gamma^{a}$ which is the generator of SU(4) group satisfying the relation $\mathrm{Tr}\left(\Gamma^{a}\Gamma^{b}\right)=4\delta_{ab}$, $|\Psi_{0}\rangle$ being unprojected wave function and $P_{G}$ being the projection operator which excludes the particle occupancy states that stay at the very high energy levels arising from the Hubbard $U$ term in Eq.(\ref{eq: su(4) Hubbard model}).
+and its wavefunction $|\Psi\rangle=P_{G}|\Psi_{0}\rangle$, where $J=t^{2}/4U$, $\hat{T}_{i}^{a}=\sum_{\alpha\beta}c_{i, \alpha}^{\dagger} \Gamma_{\alpha \beta}^{a} c_{i, \beta}$, $\Gamma^{a}$ which is the generator of SU(4) group satisfying the relation $\mathrm{Tr}\left(\Gamma^{a}\Gamma^{b}\right)=4\delta_{ab}$, $|\Psi_{0}\rangle$ being unprojected wave function and $P_{G}$ being the projection operator which excludes the particle occupancy states that stay at the very high energy levels arising from the Hubbard $U$ term in Eq. (\ref{eq: su(4) Hubbard model}).